At a Glance

 - Hot beverages

-- Processed foods requiring high-temperature manufacturing
+- Processed foods requiring high-temperature treatment

 Where You’ll Find Each One